 At the CleanUp at Saba Beach I met Vaughan and his family from Ubud.
 The New Zealander has been living in Bali for 20 years and brings a lot of inspiration in the fight against marine litter.
 He is responsible for Trash Hero Kertalangu and organizes a CleanUp almost every day.
 I'm impressed every day by the positive atmosphere against plastic waste in the environment.
 For me, it was the most formative CleanUp in Indonesia so far.

 On the small island of Gili Trawangan (Lombok, Indonesia) there is a lot to do!
 Since Gili Trawangan can be called a party island, it doesn't take long until there is new trash on the beach of the otherwise beautiful island.
 Together with about 30 supporters we collected about 70 kg of plastic waste!
 Among others, Gilt Eco Trust takes care that the plastic waste disappears from the beaches.
 If you are ever on the "Gili's", please support the team at the next CleanUp.

-It's especially nice to see that even the people who were "good at it" at the party the night before lend a hand. 😉 The collected plastic waste is not stored on the islands, but is taken by a garbage boat to the next recycling station and in some cases recycled on site.
+It's especially nice to see that even the people who were "good at it" at the party the night before lend a hand. 😉 The collected plastic waste is not stored on the islands, but is taken by a garbage boat to the next recycling station, and some of it is also recycled on site.
 Something like an independent recycling system is developing here.
 Also on the other islands something is happening.
 On Gili Meno you can support the Trash Hero team.

 Beach CleanUp at Senggigi Beach (Lombok)